Teradyne, Inc.

 Scan Results

 Daily timeframeTeradyne, Inc. engages in the design, development, manufacture, and sale of automated test systems and robotics products in the United States, Asia Pacific, Europe, the Middle East, and Africa.
-The company carries a $59.90B market cap, placing it firmly in the large-cap category.
+With a market capitalization of $50.46B, it sits in large-cap territory.
 The company operates through Semiconductor Test, Robotics, and Other segments.

 Market Cap